plumatic/schema/README.md

 This documentation is probably the most important benefit of Schema, which is why we've optimized Schemas for easy readability and reuse -- and sometimes, this is all you need.
 Schemas are purely descriptive, not prescriptive, so unlike a type system they should never get in your way, or constrain the types of functions you can write.

 After documentation, the next-most important benefit is validation.
-Thus far, we've found three key use cases for validation.
+Thus far, we've found four key use cases for validation.
 First, you can globally turn on function validation within a given test namespace by adding this line:

 ```clojure
 (use-fixtures :once schema.test/validate-schemas)